mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 Run 50 minutes: (flattish route) 15 minute jog to warm up.
 5x :40 strides, 1:20 jog after each.
 20 minutes @ 1/2 Marathon effort/feel (5:03-5:22 per km, like we talked about) 5 minutes EASY running to cool down.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **50 minutes**

-I had a decent sleep last night but I am a bit stiff this morning (hips/lumbar and soleus).b
+I had a decent sleep last night but I am a bit stiff this morning (hips/lumbar and soleus).

+This afternoon's run was a shortened version of the workout from last [Wednesday](ironman2021-42weeksout) but with a similar effort put in.
+What was different was today, I ran in my Altra Escalante shoes and I got caught out in the rain.
+The strides were done by feel (no pace alarm set in the watch) and apart from the first stride, they felt pretty normal.
+I love doing my Rocky Balboa impression running in front of the boxing gym.

+The tempo effort was on the scheduled effort too; maybe a touch fast along the Selkirk area but once on the false-flat uphill, the average pace dropped slightly.
+This week, I went up and over the _Switch Bridge_ with close to 5 minutes remaining in the 20 minute effort; I may have burnt a match in doing so.
+The last 4 minutes was into the wind and rain.
+Overall I feel pretty happy with the effort.
 <!---->
 ## THURSDAY NOV 19
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**